 More research was conducted into delayed gratification to find out the answer.

-Researchers at the University of Rochester decided to replicate the marshmallow experiment, but with an important twist.
+Researchers at the University of Rochester decided to replicate the marshmallow experiment but with an important twist.

 This time, they split the children into two groups.

-According to the study results, the first group of children were also exposed to unreliable experiences, such as the promise to bring bigger crayons or more stickers compared to the small selection that the children were originally given.
+According to the study results, the first group of children was also exposed to unreliable experiences, such as the promise to bring bigger crayons or more stickers compared to the small selection that the children were originally given.